OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 5. Any AI Model, Your Choice

 OpenClaw is model-agnostic.
 It works with Anthropic's Claude (including Claude Max subscriptions), OpenAI's GPT models, and local models.
-Community members have run it successfully on MiniMax M2.5 for fully local operation with no cloud dependency.
-Others have set it up to route through their existing CoPilot subscriptions as API endpoints.
+Community members have run it fully locally on open-weight models with no cloud dependency, and others route it through existing subscriptions as API endpoints.
+This flexibility means you are not locked into a single provider's pricing, limits, or terms.
+You choose the model, you control the costs.
+If you are weighing which model to pair it with, our main AI guide covers the trade-offs.

 6. Proactive Heartbeats and Background Tasks